-At the same time, coal declined from 40% to 34%, two trends that are likely to continue.
-Dry Fork Station near Gillette, WY, which opened in 2011, may turn out to be the last coal power plant built in the U.S. By contrast, global wind generating capacity is expected to grow 8% annually between now and 2025.
+At the same time, coal declined to 36%.
+Dry Fork Station near Gillette, WY, which opened in 2011, may turn out to be the last coal power plant built in the U.S. According to the Energy Information Administration, of the operating coal-fired power plants in the U.S., 28% plan to retire by 2035.
+By contrast, forecasts expect global wind generating capacity to grow 7% annually through 2026.

-Manufacturer research and development, combined with practical experience with innovative technologies, increased efficiencies and led to a further reduction in the costs associated with wind power.
-To the point that wind is becoming more cost-competitive than new-built coal or gas plants today; the Netherlands and Germany now have zero-subsidy wind power projects.
+Manufacturer research and development, combined with practical experience with innovative technologies, increased efficiencies and reduced the costs associated with wind power.
+Wind power is becoming more cost-competitive than newly-built coal or gas plants today; the Netherlands and Germany now have zero-subsidy wind power projects.

 While land-based developments have been most common so far, offshore wind developments represent the fastest-growing corner of wind power.
-In the case of the U.S., technical estimates suggest offshore capacity that could be developed is twice the amount of electricity the nation currently uses.
-The first U.S. commercial offshore wind farm went into production in 2016 off the coast of Rhode Island, another was recently completed this year off the coast of Virginia, and more are in development.
+In the case of the U.S., technical estimates suggest developable offshore capacity is twice the amount of electricity the nation currently uses.
+The first U.S. commercial offshore wind farm went into production in 2016 off the coast of Rhode Island; another was completed recently off the coast of Virginia, and more are in development.

 Offshore turbines in certain parts of the world require different engineering.
 Turbine designs generally account for gusts of 150 miles per hour, but some hurricane-prone locations must handle gusts up to 225 miles per hour.
 Bigger is better here, too, with some offshore rotor diameters reaching 185 yards, or nearly two football fields, compared to 140 yards for land-based turbines.